 Joining senior citizen’s social groups, attending discourses, concerts or theatre is good for them.
 If they are unable to read themselves, attending book reading sessions by others is recommended.
 Watching a favorite TV show or movie, listening to music, doing crafts, gardening, playing board games, and especially engaging in activities with children really improve the quality of life of these people.

 These involve talking sessions that help patients identify triggers, missing links, feelings, thoughts, and actions.
 It helps to improve clarity and manage the day to day challenges.

 Currently, some drugs like Cholinesterase inhibitors (donepezil, galantamine and rivastigmine) and memantine which improve communication and regulate signal transmission between brain cells, can give relief to many patients, but may not help in all, or may have limited benefit in some due to side effects.
 Often additional medicines to treat mental health conditions like anxiety, depression or agitation may need to be added when such symptoms are also present.

 Specific drugs for treating Alzheimer’s disease are still being researched actively.
-One such medicine called aducanumab, which targets and prevents the build-up of beta-amyloid plaques in the brain, has been submitted for priority review and approval in August 2020 and should be available in early 2021.
+One such medicine called aducanumab, which targets and prevents the build-up of beta-amyloid plaques in the brain, has been approved by USFDA in June 2021.